 - The servers hosting Proxying Edge Nodes do not require as high a specification as those servers hosting Transcoding Conferencing Nodes.
 This is because proxying nodes are not as processor intensive as transcoding nodes.
 The minimum functional CPU instruction set for a proxying node is AVX, which was first available in the Sandy Bridge generation.
 You still need multiple proxying nodes for resilience and capacity.
-We recommend allocating 4 vCPU and 4 GB RAM (which must both be dedicated resource) to each Proxying Edge Node, with a maximum of 8 vCPU and 8 GB RAM for large deployments.
+We recommend allocating 4 vCPU and 4 GB RAM (which must both be dedicated resource) to each Proxying Edge Node, with a maximum of 8 vCPU and 8 GB RAM for large or busy deployments.

 For more information, see Deployment guidelines for Proxying Edge Nodes.